Favourite Author-Illustrators (and the Books That Stayed With Me)

 But underneath that there’s something else going on.
 It’s not really about eating books, it’s about what it means to learn from them.
 There’s that moment where everything gets mixed up because it hasn’t been properly digested, which feels uncomfortably accurate.
 It also reminds me in some ways of the way younger kids devour learning, naturally and ironically without thinking about it, and then one day they get a bit older, and everything becomes formalised and structured.
 The book probably isn’t about that, but hey as a reader I can bring anything I want to the table.

-And surely everyone who’s read it has, at some point, looked at a weighty tome and thought, “maybe I could just eat it instead.”
+And surely everyone who’s read it has, at some point, looked at a weighty tome and thought, “can’t I just put it in my head more directly?”

 Zeno Sworder – My Strange Shrinking Parents

-As a parent or perhaps even a child, you can sense what the metaphor is before the cover and first page is turned.
-That is a totally magnificent title.
+As a parent or perhaps even a child, you can sense what the title metaphor is before the cover and first page is turned.
+That what a totally magnificent title!

-It’s built around a simple idea, but it carries a surprising amount of weight.
-The shrinking works on a literal level, but also as a way of talking about something harder to name.
+It’s built around a simple idea, but it carries a so much power.
+The shrinking works on a literal level, and as a way of talking about something harder to name.
 Growing up, roles shifting, the quiet disorientation of that.
 But really, let’s talk about the artwork.
-Wow.
+Seriously!
 Has watercolour ever been used to such a high level in a picture book.
 Every single page is framable.
-It is beautiful, evocative, and tinged with the possibility and tragedy of life.
+It is beautiful, evocative, and tinged with the possibility and tragedy of life and giving the words extraordinary poignancy.

 Freya Blackwood – The Boy and the Elephant

-This is a quiet book, but it carries a lot.
-It’s often talked about in terms of conservation and care, but what stayed with me is the relationship.
+This is the very definition of a quiet book.
+I’ve seen reviews describe its themes of conservation and care, but what stayed with me is the relationship.
 The way it’s built through small moments rather than big gestures.
-The drawings feel very direct.
-There’s no excess.
-Just enough information to hold the scene, and then space around it.
-Freya is very much my kind of creator, there’s much to aim for as an illustrator and as a storyteller.
-And in a perfect blend of painterly loveliness and economy.
-There’s beautiful detail, light and space, and a great flow across the page and between spreads.
+And just enough information to hold the scene.
+Freya is very much my kind of creator, there’s as much to aim for as an illustrator as a pure storyteller, and all in a perfect blend of painterly loveliness and economy.
+There’s beautiful detail, light and space, and a great flow across the page.

-A lot of reviews mention how gentle this book is, and that’s true, but there’s also something slightly heavier underneath.
+Other reviews mention how gentle this book is, which is completely true, but there’s also something slightly heavier underneath.
 Loss, responsibility, the sense that the world is larger than the character can quite manage.
 And it trusts the reader to feel that without spelling it out.

 Anna Walker – Mr Huff

 A lot of books in this space lean towards explanation or reassurance.
-This one doesn’t rush to resolve anything.
-It just sits with the experience long enough for it to feel real.
-And because of that, when things do begin to shift, even slightly, it feels earned.
+Mr Huff one doesn’t rush to resolve anything.
+It just sits with the feelings long enough for it to just be real.

 Chris Van Allsburg – Jumanji